ajrcarey/pdfium-render/README.md

         for (index, page) in document.pages().iter().enumerate() {
             page.render_with_config(&render_config)?
-                .as_image() // Renders this page to an Image::DynamicImage...
+                .as_image() // Renders this page to an image::DynamicImage...
-                .as_rgba8() // ... then converts it to an Image::Image ...
+                .as_rgba8() // ... then converts it to an image::Image...
                 .ok_or(PdfiumError::ImageError)?
                 .save_with_format(
                     format!("test-page-{}.jpg", index),